log543/log543/README.md

 - 👋 Hi, I’m @log543
 - 👀 I’m interested in web development and crypto.
 - 🌱 I’m currently learning Javascript.
-- I am new on Github, I could use some help.
+- I am new to Github, I could use some help.

 <!---
 log543/log543 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.